 LECTURE 3 CREDITS Proven techniques for marketing the nonprofit organization include branding, building the organizational brand though social media and other modes of communication, and working with the media to promote organizational awareness in the community.
 The use of information technology and its applications to the management of the nonprofit organization will also be covered.

-MGT 571 THE ART AND SCIENCE OF PLANNED GIVING
+MGT 571 FUTURE OF FUNDRAISING: NEW MODELS AND PLANNED GIVING

 LECTURE 3 CREDITS An in depth study of today’s planned giving methods, tools, strategies and skills to facilitate donors’ legacies.
 Students will hear from experts in this rapidly growing field and learn to devise long term successful campaigns.